 Often, business owners set the LLC up with an LLC as the member, and additional persons as members.
 Any mix is permissible.
 If for any reason the members of the LLC change in the future, not to worry, this is all handled internally with the LLC Operating Agreement.

 Traditionally, Delaware LLCs are filed without listing the name and address of the member(s) for public record, since it’s not required when filing the Certificate of Formation in the state of Delaware.

 This means any changes, from adding/removing members, changing the ownership structure, who’s in charge and who manages day to day activities are all addressed within the LLC Operating Agreement.

 If you have any questions about membership or forming your Delaware LLC, please call, email, Skype, or live chat from our website during working hours.
 We’re always here to help!

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

-There are 6 comments left for Who Can Be a Member of an LLC?vincent esoldi said: Thursday, March 29, 2018
+There are 7 comments left for Who Can Be a Member of an LLC?Caiht said: Wednesday, April 25, 2018